Nursing 406 - Adult Health Care » Spring 2020 » Chapter 31 Quiz

 A client is taking amiloride and lisinopril for the treatment of hypertension.
 What laboratory studies should the nurse monitor while the client is taking these two medications together?

-A. Potassium level
+A. Magnesium level

 B. Calcium level